Jesus Christ and Divine Love

 Based on Story 3: Loaves and Fishes

-Fish and wooden block with paperclips craft.
+Fish and a wooden block with paperclips craft.
 Burlington kids did this one

 Get The Fish and Loves pdf here

 Based on Theme PEACE, LOVE, UNITY